ryedin/site/_development/running-locally.md

 If your `docker-compose.yml` specifies volumes, they will be created on your local machine at `~/.convox/volumes`.

 For more information, see [Persistence for local containers](/docs/volumes/#persistence-for-local-containers).

-## Troubleshooting

-If you encounter errors or unexpected behaviors when running `convox start`, try running `convox doctor` to check your app for problems.